Etagnières railway station

 Etagnières railway station (Halte d'Etagnières) is a railway station in the municipality of Étagnières, in the Swiss canton of Vaud.
 It is located on the Lausanne–Bercher line of the Chemin de fer Lausanne-Échallens-Bercher (LEB).
+The station has a single track and platform.

+Etagnières station opened to service in 1874, as an intermediate station on the line between Lausanne-Chauderon and Échallens stations.
+In 1912–3, the original wooden building was replaced by a masonry structure, which still exists.
+The line was electrified in 1935.

+In 2024, the original station was replaced by a temporary stop just to the north.
+This is in preparation for the planned 1 km long tunnel under Étagnières, which will include a new Etagnières station, and a new double-track section towards Assens station.
+The temporary stop is fully accessible.

 Services

 As of the December 2023 timetable change the following services stop at Etagnières: